Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 ### Step 2: Create virtual network and Frontend Subnet

 Use the *az network vnet create* command to create a virtual network.
 In this example the network is named *mvVNet-${SUFFIX}* and is given an address prefix of *10.0.0.0/16*.
 A subnet is also created with a name of *myFrontendSubnet* and a prefix of *10.0.1.0/24*.
-Later in this tutorial a frontend VM is connected to this subnet.
+Later in this lab a frontend VM is connected to this subnet.

-In this step we re going to create the VNET named *mvVNet-${SUFFIX}* and a subnet named *myFrontendSubnet* and a prefix of *10.0.1.0/24*.
-We'll put a frontend VM in the *myFrontendSubnet* later in this lab.
 See the below important features that we used while creating the VNET:

-* Outbound Internet connection is disabled with  *--default-outbound false* flag.
+* For *myBackendSubnet* the Outbound Internet connection is disabled with  *--default-outbound false* flag.
 By default outbound internet connection is open for the VNETs.
-A breaking change will be happen to disable default outbound internet connection as of on xyz date.
+A breaking change will be happen to disable default outbound internet connection on Sep 30th 2025.
+You can find more information here : https://azure.microsoft.com/en-us/updates/default-outbound-access-for-vms-in-azure-will-be-retired-transition-to-a-new-method-of-internet-access/

 * VNET Encrytion is set with *--enable-encryption true* .
-This mean the VM traffic within the VNET will be encrypted.
+This means the VM traffic within the VNET will be encrypted.
 Virtual Network encryption is supported on general-purpose and memory optimized virtual machine instance sizes.
 The *--encryption-enforcement-policy* flag is for controlling if the VM without encryption is allowed in encrypted Virtual Network or not.

 ```azurecli-interactive
 az network vnet create \